kjw0612/todo/README.md

 # Doing
-- Deblur.
-Comparing Image Patches
+- Comparing Image Patches.
+This idea can be applied to both SR and Deblur and more.
   - Learning to Compare Image Patches via Convolutional Neural Networks, CVPR 2015 http://imagine.enpc.fr/~zagoruys/deepcompare.html
   - FlowNet http://arxiv.org/abs/1504.06852
 - DLSS 2015 Study All Day 2 (Hugo First One Done)